-The semi convenient and semi expensive way to get from Marco Polo airport to Venice - car hire
+CARE HIRE - The semi-convenient and semi-expensive way to get from Marco Polo airport to Venice

-Booking a car is the best way to get from the venice airport to Venice if you want to avoid the public bus system but don't want to pay 100 plus euros for a water taxi.
+Booking a car is the best way to get from Venice airport to Venice if you want to avoid the public bus system but don't want to pay 100 plus euros for a water taxi.

 The last option is to hire a car.
 Sorry, no UBER in Venice.
 Just like the bus, it will take about 20 minutes and drop you off at Piazzale Roma where you will then have to take a vaporetto to get to your hotel.

-Think of a vaporetto pass like a metro or tube pass.
+Think of a vaporetto pass like a metro pass.
 Since Venice is made of water canals the best method of transportation is public boats.

 Take the time to get used to the vaporetto system as I guarantee you will be using this throughout your stay in Venice.
 You can buy tickets online (click the ACTV Limited Time Tickets for passes) or from kiosks on the dock wherever the boats depart.